 A cohabitation agreement can give you or your partner some protection if your relationship ends with one of your deaths.
 However, because you are writing the agreement with the understanding that it could be enforced at a break up or at either of your deaths, you will not make the same decisions you would with a will.
 A cohabitation agreement splits what you have between you and your partner.
 A will gives you the option of leaving everything you have to your partner if you chose.
 A will is still the best way to provide for your partner after you die.

-Providing for each other in your wills or with cohabitation agreement is particularly important if you are living in a house that is owned solely by only one of you or either you or your partner has forfeited a career to raise children or care for the home.
+Providing for each other in your wills or with a cohabitation agreement is particularly important if you are living in a house that is owned solely by one of you, or either you or your partner has forfeited a career to raise children or care for the home.
 Unless your partner has some right to the house owned by you, by either will or cohabitation agreement, your partner could be forced to leave after you die, even if he or she has lived there for many years.

-If your relationship ends with your partner’s death, you will need to contact the executor of his or her estate and show them your cohabitation agreement.
-If your partner’s estate ends up in probate, you will need to show the court your agreement.
+If your relationship ends with your partner’s death, you need to contact the executor of his or her estate and show them your cohabitation agreement.
+If your partner’s estate ends up in probate, you need to show the court your agreement.
 It is a good idea to get help from a lawyer during this process.

 If there are children involved, talk to a lawyer.